 Hearing Officers perform a wide variety of duties.
-Hearing Officer parenthetics are classified when the majority of a given positions' duties and responsibilities emphasize a specific area of law or regulatory practice.
+Hearing Officer parenthetics are classified when the majority of a given positions' duties and responsibilitiesemphasize a specific area of law or regulatory practice.

-Hearing Officer (Division of Human Rights): these positions exist only within the Division of Human Rights.
+Hearing Officer 1 (Human Rights): these positions exist only within the Division of Human Rights.
 Incumbents conduct formal hearings in cases of discrimination and discriminatory practices.

-Supervising Hearing Officer (Division of Human Rights): incumbents assist in the promulgation and execution of policies, programs, rules, and regulations; and review the progress of cases related to discrimination and discriminatory practices.
+Hearing Officer 2 (Human Rights): incumbents assist in the promulgation and execution of policies, programs, rules, and regulations; and review the progress of cases related to discrimination and discriminatory practices.

-Principal Hearing Officer (Division of Human Rights): incumbent reviews recommended orders prior to issuance for compliance with guidelines; and determines adjournment requests for hearings and pre-hearing settlement conferences.
+Hearing Officer 3 (Human Rights): incumbent reviews recommended orders prior to issuance for compliance with guidelines; and determines adjournment requests for hearings and pre-hearing settlement conferences.

-Hearing Officer (Parole Revocation): these positions exist only at the Board of Parole, within the Department of Corrections and Community Supervision (DOCCS).
+Hearing Officer 1 (Parole Revocation): these positions exist only at the Board of Parole, within the Department of Corrections and Community Supervision (DOCCS).
 Incumbents conduct parole revocation hearings to determine whether an individual has violated the conditions of parole, whether parole should be revoked, and for what length of time.

-Supervising Hearing Officer (Parole Revocation): incumbents are responsible for the efficient and effective operation of parole revocation hearings within their unit; and supervise Hearing Officers (Parole Revocation) within an assigned geographic region.
+Hearing Officer 2 (Parole Revocation): incumbents are responsible for the efficient and effective operation of parole revocation hearings within their unit; and supervise Hearing Officers (Parole Revocation) within an assigned geographic region.

-Principal Hearing Officer (Parole Revocation): incumbent has managerial responsibility for the parole hearing process; and ensures effective development and implementation of various policies, procedures, and regulations associated with the hearing process including those directed by the Board of Parole.
+Hearing Officer 3 (Parole Revocation): incumbent has managerial responsibility for the parole hearing process; and ensures effective development and implementation of various policies, procedures, and regulations associated with the hearing process including those directed by the Board of Parole.